ThomasGates3/cloud-voyage-portfolio/README.md

-# Cloud & AI Voyage Portfolio
+# Thomas Gates III Cloud/AI Portfolio

 A modern, space-themed portfolio website built with React, TypeScript, and Tailwind CSS.
 Showcase your AWS cloud and generative AI expertise, projects, and skills with an interactive, responsive design.

 ## Project Overview

-**Cloud & AI Voyage Portfolio** is a professional portfolio website for cloud engineers and AI engineers who leverage generative AI and AWS cloud services.
+**Thomas Gates III Cloud/AI Portfolio** is a professional portfolio website for cloud engineers and AI engineers who leverage generative AI and AWS cloud services.
 It features a modern design with smooth animations, responsive layout, and direct contact links to social profiles.

 ### Key Features